danielgil1/danielgil1.github.io/generic.md

                 Ragged is in the top 50 retail stores in Colombia.
 As an IT Manager I was responsible of leading the technology strategy across all organisation.
                 <br/>
                 <ul>
-                <li>I Lead the Information Technology Strategic Plan and Execution Project (PETI) across 15 user leaders from all departments in the company.</li>
+                <li>Led the Information Technology Strategic Plan and Execution Project (PETI) across 15 user leaders from all departments in the company.</li>
-                <li>I executed Business Process Analysis and Project Management for the ERP Microsoft Dynamics AX implementation with Textile Vertical.</li>
+				<li>Performed Data Analysis and Business Process Analysis for the ERP Microsoft Dynamics AX implementation with Fashion & Textile Vertical.</li>
-                <li>I managed more than 7 additional technology projects to support business operations</li>
+				<li>Implemented  more than 7 additional technology projects to support business operations</li>
-                <li>Performed ITIL v3 implementation for service improvement and COBIT (IT Governance)</li>
+				<li>Implemented ITIL v3 for service improvement and COBIT (IT Governance)</li>
                 </ul>
                 </p>
 				<ul class="actions">